Patti LuPone: 2020–present

 A transfer of the successful West End production of Company was set to open at the Bernard B. Jacobs Theatre on March 22, 2020, coinciding with Stephen Sondheim's 90th birthday, but was postponed due to the COVID-19 pandemic.
 The production returned, featuring LuPone starring opposite Katrina Lenk, with previews starting on November 15, 2021, before officially opening December 9, 2021.
 LuPone won her third Tony Award for the role.
+On May 10, 2022, during a live conversation with the American Theatre Wing and her Company co-stars, Patti LuPone publicly addressed a patron who was not wearing their face mask properly, a violation of Broadway League COVID-19 safety protocols.
+LuPone later explained that the patron had already been warned by theater staff and had responded dismissively.
+Her passionate response highlighted the importance of adhering to safety guidelines to ensure the continued operation of Broadway.
+This incident led to increased attention on safety protocols and a subsequent extension of the mask mandate by the Broadway League, from May 31 to June 30, 2022.
 Following the closing of Company, LuPone resigned from Actors' Equity Association, the union for professional stage managers and actors in the United States.